FAQ Health Professions

 The CV must always be signed and dated with the current date.

-Will I get my submitted documents back later?
+Will I receive my submitted documents back later?

 General language B2

-Will my technical language examination from another federal state be recognised?
+Will my specialist language test from another federal state be recognised?

-You are supposed to be able to communicate appropriately spontaneously and as far as possible fluently, especially with patients and clients, and understand and reproduce complex texts and specialist discussions on medical topics.
+The aim is for you to be able to hold spontaneous and largely fluent conversations, especially with patients.
+It is also necessary for you to be able to understand and reproduce complex texts and specialist discussions on medical topics.

 General language B2

-The B2 certificate must be submitted in the original.
-You will receive it back with the professional certificate.
+The original B2 certificate must be submitted.
+You will receive it back with the certificate.

-The technical language examination is not yet conducted in Baden-Württemberg.
+The specialist language test is not yet conducted in Baden-Württemberg.

-Will my technical language examination from another federal state be recognised?
+Will my specialist language test from another federal state be recognized?

-What is the scope of an adaptation course?
+What is the scope of an adaptation pariod?

 What is a final interview?